Issues relating to social networking services: Effects on personal relationships and social capital

 The number of contacts on a social platform is sometimes considered an indicator of social capital.
 However, studies show it is rather an indicator of low self-esteem and of a form of social compensation.
 Indeed, people tend to add friends to compensate low self-esteem and there is a high correlation between the number of "friends" on social media platforms and feeling social anxiety, leading to symptoms of major depression and dysthymia.
 If we consider this aspect with regards to the relationships maintained through social media platforms, we can easily point out a change in our understanding of friendship.
 As a matter of fact, online platforms and social media services altered the old definition of friendship.
 Indeed, friendship "redoubleth joys, and cutteth griefs in halves" as stated by Francis Bacon.
 However, nowadays we see that Facebook friends, for instance, encourage negative feelings, such as envy, revenge and sadness.

 When it comes to friendship, we can wonder whether friendship on online platforms is a real form of friendship, or it is just a sort of metaphor to compensate for social communication problems.
 Actually, a lot of changes can be spotted in its old definition compared to the one in the era of social media.
 Friendship used to relate to the public sphere as explained in Nicomachean Ethics, however nowadays friendship is rather exposed publicly on different social media platforms.

 Croom et al. found that Facebook users know only a bit more than two thirds of their "friends" on the platform, meaning that they did not know one-third of the individuals in their friend-lists.
 This raises security and privacy issues and the project researchers alerted participants that they would better unfriend people they did not recognize.

+Advertisements

+On social networking services like Facebook and YouTube, there is a high level of scam advertisements.
+This can cause financial damages for users who have been reassured by the ad policies of such social networks to prohibit scams and other malicious content.

+While advertisements are a needed stream of revenue for the social networks, they have also been criticized for their explicit content.